Hurricane Maria heads toward already battered Carib islands | New Country 923

 Hurricane warnings were posted for Guadeloupe, Dominica, St. Kitts, Nevis, Montserrat and Martinique.
 A tropical storm warning was issued for Antigua and Barbuda, Saba, St. Eustatius and St. Lucia.
 Other islands were warned to stay alert for changes in the storm.
 Hurricane watches were up in the U.S. and British Virgin Islands, the island shared by French St. Martin and Dutch St. Maarten, St. Barts and Anguilla.

-The U.S. National Hurricane Center said Maria had maximum sustained winds of 85 mph (140 kph) late Sunday.
-It was centered about 100 miles (165 kilometers) northeast of Barbados and heading west-northwest at 13 mph (20 kph).
+The U.S. National Hurricane Center said Maria had maximum sustained winds of 90 mph (145 kph) late Sunday.
+It was centered about 170 miles (270 kilometers) east-southeast of Dominica and heading west-northwest at 13 mph (20 kph).

 The hurricane center said hurricane conditions should begin to affect parts of the Leeward Islands by Monday night, with storm surge raising water levels by 4 to 6 feet (1.2 to 1.8 meters) near the storm’s center.
 The storm was predicted to bring 6 to 12 inches (15 to 30 centimeters) of rain across the islands, with more in isolated areas.